TYLER BRAD "TY" MAJESKI - 08/18/1994

 Truck win - IRP 2023

-playoffs, Majeski won at Bristol and Homestead to lock himself in the Championship 4.
+set a new series record.
+He then repeated his Myrtle Beach400 win in Florence.
+Majeski drove the #66 full-time in 2022.
+He made the playoffs by staying consistent with seven top-fives and ten top-10 finishes.
+During the playoffs, Majeski won at Bristol and Homestead to lock himself in the Championship 4.
 He finished 20th at Phoenix after a late spin, resulting in a fourth-place finish in the standings.
 Majeski started the 2023 season with a sixth place finish at Daytona.
-He stayed consistent with seven top-fives and 11 top-10 finishes, allowing him to qualify for the playoffs.
-Majeski won the first round of the playoffs at Indianapolis.
-On August 29, NASCAR suspended crew chief Joe Shear Jr. for four races and fined him $25,000 after the truck was discovered to have an illegal right rear wheel and
+He stayed consistent with seven top-fives and 11 top-10 finishes, allowing him to qualify for

-tire during the inspection prior to the Milwaukee race.
-In addition, the #98 team was docked 75 owner and driver points and 5 playoff points.
-Majeski made it all the way to the Round of 8 before he was eliminated at Homestead.
-He is expected to be back behind the wheel of the #98 for ThorSport Racing.
-As Majeski has worked his way up the ladder he has laid claim so many of the prestigious major Super Late Model wins.
-Among them as of the end of 2023 are: Florida Govenor's Cup (2015, 2016, 2017) - Slinger Nationals (2018, 2020, 2023) - Rattler 250 (2016, 2017, 2020, 2021, 2022) and Snow Ball Derby (2020, 2023).
+the next event coming at Iowa where he finished a strong seventh.
+He added an eighth place finish at Kansas.
+Majeski will be back in the #98 in the truck again in 2025.
+As Majeski has worked his way up the ladder he has laidclaim so many of the prestigious major Super Late Model wins.
+Among them as of the end of 2024 are: Florida Govenor's Cup (2015, 2016, 2017) - Slinger Nationals (2018, 2020, 2023) - Rattler 250 (2016, 2017, 2020, 2021, 2022) - Snow Ball Derby (2020, 2023) - Billy Bigley Memorial (2024).
+Some info from Wikipedia

 All Photos copyright and are property of their respective owners